joakimja/Eudr.Traces.ApiClient/README.md

 ## 📚 Features

+- Verifiy and test connection, user and authKey
 - Retrieve DDS status by GUID identifiers
 - Retrieve DDS by reference and verification numbers
 - Submit DDS (full request, GPS-based, or reference-based)